 In addition to the name Borneo, famous also the term ‘Borneo’ as another name of the island with the predicate ‘Lung-Worlds’ it.
 However, do you know the origin and meaning of the term Borneo?
 And since when is the term used?
 Sinar Borneo will help you trace the origin and meaning of the Borneo term from various sources.

 Is a European popularization of the word ‘Borneo’ because of the discovery of many trees Borneol (Dryobalanops Camphora) .
 The tree contains terpetin , the basic ingredients to make antiseptic and perfume and camphor or known as Kamper Wood.
 So since the 15th century, or the beginning of the arrival of the Europeans to the archipelago, the term Borneol then ‘worldwide’ for being one of the natural resources that became their target.
+After all, everyone want to find a way on how to get some extra cash, so find your way by visiting casino en ligne.

 The name of this island is synonymous with the name of Brunei Kingdom at that time (Especially by Arab traders, Europeans and Chinese) because the Kingdom of Brunei at that time was the largest kingdom on this island, so traders from all over the world who will visit this island first anchored in the Kingdom of Brunei located in the northern part of the island of Borneo.
 Entering the British and Dutch colonial period in the archipelago in the early 16th century, the kingdom is increasingly recognized by the Europeans.
 However, because of the difficulty of the Europeans, Brunei said, they used to sound it with “Borneo”.